 It is assumed that utility-scale solar facilities are unlikely to be sited in aquatic habitat or riparian areas and that most aquatic impacts can be avoided or minimized.
-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, construction activities of small to medium utility-scale solar energy facilities would result in less than significant impacts to aquatic habitats and species.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, construction and decommissioning activities would result in less than significant impacts to aquatic habitats and species.

-Impacts on wetlands and their ability to provide habitat for terrestrial and aquatic species could occur during the site characterization and construction of small to medium sized utility-scale solar energy facilities.
+Impacts on wetlands and their ability to provide habitat for terrestrial and aquatic species could occur during the construction and decommissioning.
 Wetlands may need to be cleared and/or filled to establish initial site access for geotechnical surveys or to install meteorological towers.
 Wetlands may also need to be cleared and filled for the construction of staging/laydown areas, permanent site access routes, access roads, gen-tie line corridors, and other supporting facilities.
 Roads and other infrastructure constructed in the vicinity of wetlands could change surface drainage patterns and/or introduce sediments or pollutants into those areas via runoff.